- What tools do companies use to establish relationships within their organizations?

 Once companies choose a method of departmentalization, they must then establish the relationships within that structure.
 In other words, the company must decide how many layers of management it needs and who will report to whom.
 The company must also decide how much control to invest in each of its managers and where in the organization decisions will be made and implemented.

 Managerial hierarchy (also called the management pyramid) is defined by the levels of management within an organization.
 Generally, the management structure has three levels: top, middle, and supervisory management.
 In a managerial hierarchy, each organizational unit is controlled and supervised by a manager in a higher unit.
 The person with the most formal authority is at the top of the hierarchy.
-The higher a manager, the more power he or she has.
+The higher a manager, the more power they have.
 Thus, the amount of power decreases as you move down the management pyramid.
 At the same time, the number of employees increases as you move down the hierarchy.

 Not all companies today are using this traditional configuration.
 One company that has eliminated hierarchy altogether is The Morning Star Company, the largest tomato processor in the world.
 Based in Woodland, California, the company employs 600 permanent “colleagues” and an additional 4,000 workers during harvest season.
 Founder and sole owner Chris Rufer started the company and based its vision on the philosophy of self-management, in which professionals initiate communication and coordination of their activities with colleagues, customers, suppliers, and others, and take personal responsibility for helping the company achieve its corporate goals.12